m1ch3al/flipper-zero-dev-tutorial/README.md

 I'm not an expert but I can suppose that if you want to develop FAP using Settings app-type, probably you want to have integration with the FreeRTOS inside your Flip.x0

 ** METAPACKAGE **
-Sincerely I don't understand well what represents this kind of option: when the documentation will be availabe, I'll satisfy my curiosity.
+Sincerely I don't understand well what represents this kind of option: when the documentation will be available, I'll satisfy my curiosity.

 ## entry_point
 Is the main function of your FAP.
 Like in C with the **main** function, here you can have a different naming option, but the concept is the same.